 Winter Spanish Riding School

-The Winter Spanish Riding School is in the Stallburg and part of the Vienna Hofburg complex.
+The Winter Spanish Riding School is in the Stallburg, a part of the Vienna Hofburg complex.
 The horses perform in the ambience of the Imperial Hofburg riding hall.
 The courtyard arcade is part of the former principal palace of the Habsburg dynasty.
 Hofburg Palace was built under Charles VI, dating back to 1729.

 The Spanish Riding School in Vienna is “the only institution in the world which has practiced for over 440 years and continues to cultivate classical equitation in the Renaissance tradition of the haute école, a highly-stylized form of classical riding“. viennaticketoffice.com